platelet-app/platelet-api/README.md

 This is the API for Platelet.
 It makes use of Flask, RESTx, SQLALchemy and Marshmallow along with other Flask plugins.

 It is a REST API.
-Refer to api_routes.md for more detailed documentation.
+Refer to api_routes.md or the generated Swagger documentation for more detailed documentation.

 ## Setup on Ubuntu 20.04
 ##### Install needed packages: